 Many Lesley students find a master's degree a necessary professional

 credential.
-For those who choose to immediately continue their studies
+For those who choose to continue their graduate studies

-at Lesley University, the Lesley Dividend provides tremendous
+at Lesley University immediately following graduation, the Lesley Dividend provides tremendous

 assistance.
 Qualified undergraduate students can receive up to 12 free